Home » Michigan Travel Regions » 15 Michigan Beachtowns to Visit in 2025

 The beachtown of Ludington is located along a wildly wonderful stretch of Lake Michigan.
 With sand dunes to the north and sand dunes to the south, there is plenty of opportunity for outdoor recreation in Ludington.
 Ludington State Park, also known for excellent ADA and wheelchair accessible features, is breathtakingly beautiful, and has all of the amenities necessary for a perfect beach day.

 The town of Ludington embraces its beachy culture: the shops and restaurants are casual and welcoming.
 It’s not a beach town without the perfect ice cream store, and Ludington has one of the best in the state.
 The House of Flavors on the town’s main drag is named in the Guiness Book of World Records for its “longest ice cream dessert.”
-Don’t miss it…we love the plain ol’ Strawberry.
+Don’t miss it…we love the plain ol’ strawberry.

 downtown traverse city michigan